isaiah0198/Garbage-Collector/README.md

 ## Core Concept

-When you browse Instagram and view a profile, data loads into RAM.
-When you close the tab, that data becomes **unreachable**.
-The garbage collector finds these unreachable objects and frees the memory.
+The garbage collector finds information that is unreachable objects and frees the memory in the RAM.

 ```
 allocate → use → drop reference → GC finds unreachable → sweep → repeat